06/14/23

 As you consider your options for a provider, we’d like to explain how Encore is different.
 While we call it a backend development platform, it’s altogether different from your other PaaS providers.

-1. Encore provides a Backend SDK that you call as part of your regular application code.
+1. Encore provides a Backend Framework that you call as part of your regular application code.
 This gives you a simple way to use common infrastructure, while retaining complete freedom to step outside the framework when needed.
 This approach mitigates many of the control issues often associated with conventional PaaS providers.

 2. Unlike PaaS solutions, Encore deploys your application using regular cloud services in AWS and GCP, automatically provisioned in your own cloud account.